ELFT Staff Networks

 The ELFT Ability network is on Twitter.

-The Black, Asian and Minority Ethnic (BAME) staff network is an important forum that provides support to staff and advises the Trust on the development of services and policies in order to address inequalities and advance race equality.
+The Race and Culture Equity (RaCE) staff network is an important forum that provides support to staff and advises the Trust on the development of services and policies in order to address inequalities and advance race equality.

-Lorraine Sunduza is the Trust’s BAME Executive Sponsor and is passionate about this agenda.
-Staff are encouraged to get involved in the BAME network to help improve staff experience at work and to help the Trust to understand the diversity of its staff and how we can ensure that everyone is treated fairly.
+Lorraine Sunduza is the Trust’s RaCE Executive Sponsor and is passionate about this agenda.
+Staff are encouraged to get involved in the RaCE network to help improve staff experience at work and to help the Trust to understand the diversity of its staff and how we can ensure that everyone is treated fairly.

-You can follow the ELFT BAME staff network on Twitter
+You can follow the ELFT RaCE staff network on Twitter

-The Lesbian, Gay, Bi-Sexual, Trans and Queer Plus (LGBTQ+) staff network provides support to staff, organises events and advises the Trust on the development of services and policies in order to address inequalities that affect the LGBTQ+ community.
+The Lesbian, Gay, Bisexual, Transgender, Queer/questioning, Intersex, Asexual (LGBTQIA+) Staff Network provides support to staff, organises events and advises the Trust on the development of services and policies in order to address inequalities that affect the LGBTQIA+ community.

-It also provides an opportunity for LGBTQ colleagues to support each other, express concerns they may have, and spend time around people who understand their experiences.
+The network also provides an opportunity for LGBTQIA+ colleagues to support each other, express concerns they may have, and spend time around people who understand their experiences.

 It's an open and honest environment where we encourage women to talk about the things that affect them in and out of work.
 Through this network, we aim to discuss the barriers that women face, the reasons why and what we can do to support all women to break through them.
 Information related to events will be posted here and via the Trust's internal communications.